 Most spy apps are so deeply embedded in your phone that it may be unable to close quickly as the software may have to finish writing files, uploading data, or preparing for shutdown.

 Fortunately, most people have a feel for how long powering off their phone usually takes and it easy to spot the anomaly if it takes longer than usual.
-Be sure not to overlook this subtle sign your iPhone is being hacked into remotely.
+Be sure not to overlook this subtle sign your iPhone has been hacked.

 To investigate this problem further, manually close all open apps 2-3 minutes before shutting down.
-When you shut down, you will know that nothing should be running so if the shutdown seems to hang then you are very likely to have something running in the background.
+When you shut down your iPhone, you will know that nothing should be running so if the shutdown seems to hang then you are very likely to have something running in the background.